Helperbird/website/src/pages/features/font-sizes.md

 url: features/font-sizes/
 ---

-## About This Feature
+## What Is This Feature?

-Helperbird's Font Size feature lets you easily increase or decrease the font size on any website.
+Helperbird's Font Size feature allows you to easily increase or decrease the font size on any website.
+It’s a simple way to customize your reading experience, making text more comfortable to read.

-This makes it simple to customize your reading experience.
-It's perfect for people who find small text hard to read, have visual difficulties, or just prefer larger text.
+This feature is ideal for people who find small text hard to read, have visual impairments, or simply prefer larger text for easier browsing.

+---

-## Benefits
+## What Are the Benefits of This Feature?

-### Customize Your Reading Experience

-Easily change the font size on any website to suit your reading comfort.
+**Customize Your Reading Experience:** Adjust font sizes on any website to suit your comfort level.

-### Improve Accessibility

-Ideal for users who have trouble reading small text or have visual impairments.
+**Improve Accessibility:** Perfect for users with visual impairments or difficulty reading small text.

-### Save Time

-No need to zoom in or out on your browser, saving you time and making reading more efficient.
+**Save Time:** No need to zoom in or out—make adjustments quickly and efficiently.

-### Reduce Eye Strain

-Larger text can help reduce eye strain and make reading more comfortable.
+**Reduce Eye Strain:** Larger text helps minimize eye strain, making reading more comfortable.

+---

+## Who Is It For?

+**People with Visual Impairments:** Makes reading easier for those who struggle with small text.

+**Students and Researchers:** Adjust font sizes for better focus and a more comfortable reading experience.

+**Casual Readers:** Customize text to your liking for everyday browsing.

+**Anyone Who Prefers Larger Text:** A quick and simple way to make websites easier to read.

+---

 ## Features

-- Change header font sizes.
+Change header font sizes.

-- Change paragraph font sizes.
+Change paragraph font sizes.

+---

 ## Is This a Free Helperbird Feature?